 In my younger days, I did not have much success with counseling (although there is one related point to be dealt with in a future post).
-The people I met with just didn't seem very smart, and they definitely weren't insightful or probing.
+The psychologists and psychiatrists I met with just didn't seem very smart, and they definitely weren't insightful or probing.

 However, my experience was really no better this time.
 The first session was OK as I laid out what had been going on.
 But after that, he talked much more than I did, but not about anything useful.
 (Below is what I wrote to him, although it is probably not useful for you to read.)

-My next post on this topic, however, will more optimistic.
+My next post on this topic, however, will be more optimistic.

 |C'mon Siggy, Be Better!|